JasherIO/jasher.io/src/data/blog/2018-08-01-roster-shuffle-in-effect.md

   - Content Update
   - Rocket Street
 ---
 As is tradition, the period before the next season of RLCS includes many transfers and squad formations.
-Rosters for RLCS locked Monday night and
+Rosters for RLCS locked Monday night, so players and organizations announced their official squads for the upcoming season.

 **Europe**